dbtrail

 dbtrail takes two things and combines them into a complete backup system:

-1. Full base snapshots — taken on a schedule with mydumper (parallel logical dumps).
-Each snapshot is uploaded to S3 and embeds the exact binlog position and GTID set at the time of the dump.
+1. Full base snapshots — taken on a schedule with mydumper (parallel logical dumps) via bintrail dump.
+Each snapshot embeds the exact binlog position and GTID set at the time of the dump, and can be converted to Parquet and uploaded to S3 with bintrail baseline --upload.

-2. Continuous binlog streaming — the agent registers as a MySQL replica and captures every INSERT, UPDATE, and DELETE in real time.
+2. Continuous binlog streamingbintrail stream registers as a MySQL replica and captures every INSERT, UPDATE, and DELETE in real time.
 Events are indexed for instant query and archived as Parquet for long-term retention.

 [Base snapshot T0] ─── continuous binlog stream ───> [Base snapshot T1] ─── stream ───> [now]